candlepin/candlepin.github.io/docs/gutterball/reliable_events.md

 ## Qpid Message Bus Down

 In this scenario, both Candlepin and Gutterball applications are live, but the Qpid message bus goes down for some reason.
-Both applications will log an error when this happens, they loes their connection to qpidd but continue to operate fine.
+Both applications will log an error when this happens, they lose their connection to qpidd but continue to operate fine.
 Hornetq queues up messages in the durable queues we configure and will hold onto them, and re-attempt delivery the next time the application is restarted and qpidd is up.

-This behaviour should hold true for any exception thrown in an EventListener, and as such we should not ignore exceptions in these classes if it's important the event reach it's destination.
+This behaviour should hold true for any exception thrown in an EventListener, and as such we should not ignore exceptions in these classes if it's important the event reach its destination.

 #### Example Test